By Ken Norton

 Coaches believe their clients are naturally resourceful, creative, and whole.
 Coaching emerged from the humanistic psychology tradition and the client-focused therapeutic work that followed.
 Coaches believe that people don’t need fixing or steering.
 They have the power and simply need a co-equal partner to stand alongside them.
 My agenda doesn’t enter the picture as a coach – I’m trained to be completely objective and non-judgmental.
 When I’m coaching, I hold my client’s agenda entirely.
 Like Ted Lasso says, coaches have learned to “Be curious, not judgmental.”

 We’ve spent most of our lives immersed in other people’s opinions, expectations, and beliefs.
 We’ve been playing by their rules, looking to them for approval, and seeking the answers out there.
 Most of us aren’t really in tune with our Big Agendas, which is why coaching is so powerful.
 We sometimes know when there’s dissonance but aren’t connected to the underlying values that might be the source of that dissonance.
 We know when we’re feeling stuck but don’t always know why.
+We suffer the endless chatter of judgmental inner parts that all seem to want something different.
 We know that we’re longing for something but can’t always figure out what it is or how to get there.
 We know we want to get better, but we don’t usually know what “better” means or what to do next.
-That’s what coaches are here to help with!
+That’s what executive coaches are here to help with!
 The coach brings tools and techniques to make this process fruitful.
 Coaching is a creative process to work with clients to evoke transformation.

-With my clients, that’s a journey toward understanding their values, their vision for the type of life they want to lead, the perspective they’re taking, how they make decisions, how they confront their inner critic, how they tap into the leader within, and how they commit to their choices.
+With my clients, that’s a journey toward understanding their values, their vision for the type of life they want to lead, the perspective they’re taking, how they make decisions, how they confront their inner critics, how they tap into a deeper source of wisdom and self-compassion, and how they commit to their choices.
 It’s a combination of inner work and outer work.
 Only by connecting to the Big Agenda can the client live the life and career that is most meaningful and authentic to them.
-That’s coaching.
+Through that, the client often discovers that their original goal that seemed so obvious, their “Point B,” isn’t really big enough or meaningful enough or where they even want to go.
+There’s a destination even more resonant out there, call it “Point C,” that only emerged from the fog through coaching.
+That’s what coaching is all about.

 At this point, you might be asking what, if anything, this has to do with product management and product leadership.
 If a coach doesn’t have an agenda, why not work with any old executive coach?
-If I’m not going to teach you product leadership or give PM advice, wouldn’t a random coach be just as helpful?
+If I’m not a “product coach” who’s going to teach you product leadership or give PM advice, wouldn’t a random coach be just as helpful?
 In truth, I’ve been trained to coach any person on any topic, as have all ICF-credentialed coaches.
 So you don’t need a coach with domain experience to help you get results.
-I’ve chosen to focus on product leaders because that’s where my passion resides.
+I’ve chosen to focus on product leaders and product-minded founders because that’s where my passion resides.
 You’re my tribe.

 Because I’ve been there and done the job, my clients and I have a shared vocabulary.
 You don’t need to explain the nuances of the job.
 I get it.
 You won’t need to hold back on the buzzwords or terminology.
 My decades of PM experience often help guide me to the right question as a coach.
 My familiarity with the content helps me reveal the context.
 I’ve been there, I’ve struggled with some of the same challenges, and I’ve seen the patterns that emerge from working with scores of executive coaching clients.
 I’ve helped people like you grow and get results.
 And all of that experience has made me a better coach to other product leaders.
 There are also occasional moments to bring stories from my personal experience and bits of mentorship to my clients.
 But I must ensure these “mentorship moments” always follow the coaching.